 - Organic turmeric root, a piece about the size of your pinky finger

 - Spirulina, 1 serving as indicated on the package

 - Organic barley grass powder, 1 serving as indicated on the package

 - Organic dulse flakes, 1 serving as indicated on the package

 - Fruit of your choice, which can be frozen or fresh berries.
 I typically add a whole, peeled lemon to mine.
 If you use frozen berries, it will thicken the smoothie, so you might need to add more almond milk to thin it out.

 - (Optional) If you want it a bit sweeter, add honey or molasses to taste.

 Because there are so many healthy ingredients in the smoothie, you can adjust some of them to get the taste you like.
 If you don’t like turmeric root, leave it out.
 Don’t want barley grass powder?
 Leave it out.
 But don’t leave too many out or you’ll start to lose some of the nutritional benefits.

-- Add the almond milk to the blender container.
+- Add the oat or almond milk to the blender container.